Dog Vaccine FAQs

 Find the answers to your questions about dog vaccines and vaccination.

-IS VACCINATION ACTUALLY NECESSARY?
+IS VACCINATION REALLY NECESSARY?

 Yes.
 Vaccination can help prevent your dog from contracting potentially fatal diseases.
 Vaccines contain modified or killed versions of common canine diseases.
 When they are injected into the body, your dog’s immune system will attack them.
-If your dog is later exposed to the disease again, the immune system will remember the disease and quickly counteract it.
+If your dog is later exposed to the disease, the immune system will remember the disease and quickly counteract it.

 SHOULD I VACCINATE FOR EVERYTHING?